Skip to content

 • A fall detector can automatically sense if you’ve fallen.
 The alarm alerts someone, usually a member of staff at a response centre, without you needing to push a button.

-Pagers can notify your family or carer if a telecare sensor is activated.
-You can also get bed sensors, which let family or carers know if you get out of bed and don't return within a set period of time at night.
-This is useful if you're worried about falling in the night.
+• Motion sensors set up by your bed can let family members or carers know if you get out of bed and don't return within a set period of time at night.
+This can be useful if you're worried about falling at night.

-Landlines across the UK are currently being switched over to a new digital system which may affect telecare devices and personal alarms.
-This process will be gradual and won't be complete until the end of 2025.
-Your telephone service provider should contact you before the switch takes place.
-But you may wish to contact the supplier of any telecare devices you use to check if the device will work with the new system or whether any equipment may need to be upgraded.
+Landlines across the UK are currently being switched over to a new digital system, which may affect telecare devices and personal alarms.
+This process will be complete by January 2027.
+Your telephone service provider should contact you before the switch takes place, but it's a good idea to let them know if you have a telecare device.
+You could also contact the supplier of any telecare device you use to check whether anything needs to be upgraded to work with the new system.

 Contact your local council